-The University of Utah requires Sexual Assault Prevention training for all incoming, degree-seeking students.
+Since Fall 2016, the University of Utah has been providing sexual assault prevention training to all incoming, degree-seeking students.
 This course is an interactive online program designed to educate students about healthy relationships, consent, and bystander intervention.
 The interactive platform challenges assumptions and promotes building healthy relationships and environments.
 This course also alerts students to campus, local, and national resources available to them and provides them with the opportunity to review relevant local laws as well as campus policies regarding sexual misconduct.

-To ensure that all members of the more than 500 officially recognized student organizations at the University of Utah have completed this essential safety training, completion of this course became mandatory for all incoming, degree-seeking students in July 2019.
+This course became mandatory for all incoming, degree-seeking students in July 2019.
 A hold is placed on every student's record preventing registration until the course has been successfully completed.
+A refresher course is then assigned to each student annually.